keefertaylor/TezosKit/README.md

 ## Functionality

+TezosKit supports querying both a Tezos node and a Conseil server.

-TezosKit provides first class support for the following RPCs:
+TezosKit provides first class support for the following Node RPCs:
 * Getting account balances
 * Getting data about the chain head
 * Getting account delegates